-- Empty Piles of Clothing / Shapeshifting Excludes Clothing: Dust is all that's left of Pamela's victims.
+- Empty Piles of Clothing: Dust is all that's left of Pamela's victims.

-- Here We Go Again!: As the episode ends, another columnist arrives for an interview.
+- Here We Go Again!: As the episode ends, another columnist arrives for an interview with Pamela.

 - Immortality Immorality: Killing other people to remain young qualifies.

-- Life Drinker / Vampiric Draining: A middle-aged actress named Pamela Morris is actually thousands of years old - she maintains her youth by draining the Life Energy of young men.
+- Life Drinker: A seemingly 38-year-old actress named Pamela Morris is actually thousands of years old - she maintains her youth by draining the Life Energy of young men.